Pope lauds Bolivia's social reforms as relations thaw

 Government ministers cite the pope's concerns for the environment as a bridge to a deeper rapprochement.
 The indigenous people of the Andes revere the goddess Pachamama, or Earth Mother.

-The pope, who has made defence of the poor and the planet major planks of his papacy, also praised the fact that the Bolivian constitution "recognises the rights of individuals, minorities and the natural environment".
+The pope, who has made defense of the poor and the planet major planks of his papacy, also praised the fact that the Bolivian constitution "recognizes the rights of individuals, minorities and the natural environment".

-Addressing the need for diplomacy to avoid conflict between neighbouring countries, Francis departed from his script and made a reference to landlocked Bolivia's battle to reclaim access to the Pacific Ocean.
+Addressing the need for diplomacy to avoid conflict between neighboring countries, Francis departed from his script and made a reference to landlocked Bolivia's battle to reclaim access to the Pacific Ocean.

 Bolivia lost access to the coastline in a 19th century war with Chile and took its case to the International Court of Justice.